 The following situations may occur where on human rights grounds, a foreign criminal may succeed in resisting deportation if:

-In reality, it is incredibly hard to successfully defend a deportation case on human rights grounds and this can be verified by any solicitor or barrister who specializes in immigration law.
+In reality, it is incredibly hard to successfully defend a deportation case on human rights grounds and this can be verified by any Immigration solicitors or barrister who specializes in immigration law.